shaunlee/simpleconf/README.md

 # simpleconf

-Simple way to read write configuration in a cluster, without single point of failure(SPOF).
+Simple way to read and write configurations in a cluster, without single point of failure(SPOF).

 ## config.yml